h0lmes221B/dbmsproject/README.md

 # Complain Management System - php

 ## About
- “Online Customer Complain System Project in Java” is a web based application which will be used for handling the various types of complaints occurred in the product of any kind of organization.
+ “Online Customer Complain System Project” is a web based application which will be used for handling the various types of complaints occurred in the product of any kind of organization.
 This project was made as a part of our DBM432C course in fourth sem.
 The main focus of this project was to implement Database Management(we did it through mysql [XAMPP]).